Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/other/thermogen.md

 MB cost = 125 / CoolantEfficiency

-_probably it will be simplified on future_
+_probably will be simplified on future_